Grove Park, Lewisham: Name and toponymy

 There was a farm named Grove Farm, where Sometrees Avenue is now located, around 400 m north of Grove Park railway station.
 Grove Farm appeared named on maps from at least 1870, and it is thought this farm gave its name to Grove Park railway station, Grove Park Road, the road built to join Grove Park to Mottingham, and also gave its name to Grove Park itself.
 It is presumed the word "Grove" in the place name was simply derived from a grove of trees that existed in the area.
 Grove Park railway station opened in 1871; The name "Grove Park" referring to the station, appeared on maps from at least 1884, but the name Grove Park referring directly to the place itself appears on maps slightly later, from as early as 1896.

 History

 The area was developed as a London suburb in the 1870s.
 More development grew up around Grove Park railway station in the 19th century, though there had been settlements located here since Celtic times.
 Much of it consists of a housing estate built by the Metropolitan Borough of Lewisham in the 1920s.

 A workhouse was built in the area in 1902.
 After use by the Army during the First World War it became Grove Park hospital.
 There are multiple public parks in the area, the largest of which is Chinbrook Meadows, through which the River Quaggy flows northward.
 The Quaggy runs through and joins the second park known as Mottingham playing fields (colloquially known as 'Foxes') which borders the neighbouring Mottingham area.
 Grove Park is also home to part of the Green chain walk, linking London's green spaces as well as Elmstead woods.

-In recent times the area has received increased investment with local services and roads seeing vast improvements and the area around the station being completely modernisied.